-- Add the half & half, sun-dried tomatoes, tomato paste, milk, and Arrabbiata Sauce Blend; Mix them well and cook for 5 minutes more minutes.
+- Add the half & half, sun-dried tomatoes, tomato paste, milk, and Souvlaki Seasoning; Mix them well and cook for 5 minutes more minutes.

 - Add the Swiss chard to the cooking mixture and stir to combine properly.
 Cook for an additional 5 minutes or until the greens are wilted.